Krandheer/synthetic-biology/README.md

 complementatation group in genes ?

 ## lecture 9:
-brca-1 mutation, high risk of breast cancer. chromosome 17 bonafide autosome (what does it means). brca-1 mutation, high risk of breast cancer. autosomal chromosome:chromosome that are not sex chromosomes means they do not define the sex of the offsprings.
+brca-1 mutation, high risk of breast cancer.
+chromosome 17 bonafide autosome (what does it means).
+autosomal chromosome:chromosome that are not sex chromosomes means they do not define the sex of the offsprings.

 ### keywords: